Richmond, Victoria: Public space

-Richmond has a lot of public space to cater for its dense population.
+Richmond has several of public space to cater for its dense population.
 The largest park is Burnley Park.
 Other notable spaces include Citizens Park, bordering on Church and Highett Streets, Barkly Gardens and the Allen Bain Reserve, as well as a number of smaller parks and reserves.

 Other large parks are located in nearby suburbs, including Yarra Park and Melbourne Park in East Melbourne (Jolimont), the Golden Square Bicentennial Park, Burnley Park and oval, the Burnley Golf Course (survey paddock) and a number of sport reserves and ovals in neighbouring Burnley.
 Pridmore Park, Yarra Bank Reserve, Creswick Street Reserve and St James Park are in Hawthorn, Dickinsons Reserve, Yarra Bend Park, Studley Park Golf Course and Studley Park are in Kew.

 Demographics

 At the 2016 census Richmond had a population of 27,705.
 The most common ancestries in Richmond were English 22.6%, Australian 15.8%, Irish 10.4%, Scottish 7.2% and Chinese 5.8%.
 60.0% of people were born in Australia.
-The most common countries of birth were Vietnam 5.0%, England 3.7%, New Zealand 3.1%, China 2.0% and Greece 2.0%.
+The most common other countries of birth were Vietnam 5.0%, England 3.7%, New Zealand 3.1%, China 2.0% and Greece 2.0%.
 66.0% of people only spoke English at home.
 Other languages spoken at home included Vietnamese 6.6%, Greek 4.0%, Mandarin 2.4%, Cantonese 1.7% and Hakka 1.2%.
 The most common responses for religion were No Religion 44.2% and Catholic 18.3%.

 Religion

 Many religious groups exist in Richmond.
 The local large Catholic community is served by St Ignatius' Church on Church Street and St James Parish.
-Anglicans also have a presence in Richmond, served by St Stephens, next door to St Ignatius' Church.
-A Uniting Church also serves its members with a Fijian presence, located on Church Street.
+Anglicans also have a presence in Richmond with two parishes, the oldest is St Stephens (1851) and is at 360 Church Street, next door to St Ignatius' Church; the second parish is St Bartholomew's (1885) located at 290 Burnley Street.
+A Uniting Church also serves its members with a Fijian presence, located on Church Street, and another in Burnley Street.

-Due to a large amount of Greek Immigration in Australia there is a Greek Orthodox Church, located on Burnley Street, which is open for mass every Sunday and brings together Richmond's Greek Community.
+Due to a large amount of Greek Immigration in Australia there is a Greek Orthodox Church, located on Burnley Street, which is open for the Divine Liturgy every Sunday and brings together Richmond's Greek Community.

 There is also a large Assemblies of God Church, Richmond AOG, in Griffiths Street.